LanceNorskog/simple-hal/simple-hal-webapp/README.md

   }
 }
 ```
-`_links` provides a handy set of URIs for data items given returned in the JSON block. `"self"` is the link you just called. `"first"` is a link to another resource provided by this webapp.
+The new `_links` element provides a handy set of URIs for data items given returned in the JSON block. `"self"` is the link you just called. `"first"` is a link to another resource provided by this webapp.
 (TODO: These links don't actually work.)

 ### Embedded lists
 SimpleHAL can also return arrays of links, based on the data in the returned JSON block.
 ```